vjlab/resources/content/admin_hpc.md

 **IMPT: do NOT use `sudo pip install my_package`!** [Reason.](https://askubuntu.com/questions/802544/is-sudo-pip-install-still-a-broken-practice)

 Frankly, I didn't initially track whether libraries should be globally installed (because I didn't think to do so), so much of what's on there now is quite messy; lost track of what site-packages are on the PATH.
 Users are recommended to `conda install` whatever they need to their local conda `env`.
 There's a global install of Anaconda in `/opt/anaconda`, but this can't be conda-updated easily, so the current workaround is just containerise *everything*, with no global libraries, for each user.
+I have my own local installation in `~/anaconda3`, which `sys.path` knows about, so I'll likely remove the `/opt/anaconda` global install if it's not being used.

 **Try this**: Install a multi-user env in a global location. https://conda.io/docs/user-guide/configuration/admin-multi-user-install.html